 Having a single Product Backlog per product can put an end to the thrashing that can occur between groups with differences in perspective within a company.

 That said, the Product Backlog can describe contributions that increase value indirectly, rather than as a direct increment to the product itself.
 Faster or more easily maintained machines on the manufacturing line might be an example, or better office space for workers.
 An occasional process improvement may also appear on the Product Backlog: see Scrumming the Scrum.
 In this sense it is useful to think of the Product Backlog as a value backlog.
-See , pp. 173-175.
+See “The Backlog: What to do When” in , pp. 173–5.

 The Product Backlog may contain more or less information about dependencies between PBIs, market timing constraints, or any other structuring of the requirements.
 A lean mindset suggests keeping it simple.
 Annotating each PBI with a cost or estimate of effort, as well as that PBI’s contribution to value (see Value and ROI) can help the Product Owner optimize value during business planning.
 The PO may of course need to adjust the value annotation of a PBI over time as its position in the backlog changes, since an earlier or later delivery, or changes in the external environment, might change the PBI’s alignment to market need.